Staffbase/autodev-action/README.md

           # The GitHub action creates a new comment inside every pull request.
           # Default: false
           comments: false
+          # The GitHub action updates the labels inside every pull request for successful or failed merges to the dev branch.
+          # Default: false
+          labels: false
           # Name of the user which does the git commit.
           # Default: AutoDev Action
           user: "AutoDev Action"